 There is no reason to skill save during the split phase, so just continue your rotation as normal.

-Although keeping up 25 stacks of should not be a problem here, remember that you can always cleave the expanding orbs.
+Try to cleave the expanding orbs and mobs in order to maintain 25 stacks of .
 Cleaving the orbs is typically your responsibility and is easily done with good positioning.

 During the third DPS phase, or "Eggs" will spawn around Gorseval.
 Try to avoid Dodging out of the "Eggs" in order to upkeep DPS, because you can simply walk backwards out of them as they spawn. will root you in place, so take care not to get trapped in an egg.

 Your banner placement will depend slightly on the way your squad does the split phase.
-Organised groups will split their squad in half and most likely one group will go the North-Eastern Charged Soul and the second group to the South-Eastern Charged Soul.
+Organised groups will either split their squad in half or into four groups.

 If you are running around as a squad to kill all the Charged Souls then you can place your banners slightly behind Gorseval.
 This will ensure you will be in range of your banners for at least two Charged Souls.